ratpack/ratpack/ratpack-manual/src/content/chapters/02-getting-started.md

 }
 ```

-## Building a Java-based application with Gradle.
+## Building a Java-based application with Gradle

 While our small script is nice, it is fairly difficult to deploy and grow.
 We really need a good project structure to hold our application together.